 Depending on the stage of the disease and their individual circumstances, it may be important to take additional steps to protect the enforceability of the estate planning document.
 For example, the family member might need to see a physician shortly before the execution of the estate planning documents.
 As long as the physician diagnoses the individual as being mentally capable, the family member will be able to execute the estate planning documents, but you should keep certified copies of those medical records.
 It may also be a good idea to consider doing a video-taped will execution.
 If appropriate safeguards are not followed regarding the execution of estate planning documents while a family member is suffering from Alzheimer’s disease, others might be able to challenge the enforceability of the documents.

-If you or a loved one needs to discuss life insurance beneficiaries and/or update your will and other estate planning documents, the Northern Georgia probate lawyers at Durden & Mills, PC can assist you.
+If you or a loved one needs to discuss the possibility of executing new estate planning documents in anticipation of issues related to Alzheimer’s disease, the estate planning lawyers at Durden & Mills, PC can assist you.
 Call us at (706) 543-4708 for a free consultation.